Extrapolation of compactness on Banach function spaces: Introduction

 Note that the affine transformation that maps $\frac{1}{p}\to\frac{1}{p_{r,s}}$ is the one that maps the interval $(\frac{1}{s},\frac{1}{r})$ to the interval $(0,1)$ through a translation by $-\frac{1}{s}$ and a scaling by a factor of $\frac{1}{r}-\frac{1}{s}$.
 Similarly, the space $X_{r,s}:=L^{p_{r,s}}_{w_{r,s}}(\R^d)$ can be scaled and translated back to the space $X:=L^p_w(\R^d)$ through the factorization

 Therefore, since $T$ is bounded on $X_{r,s}$ and compact on $L^2(\R^d)$, this means it is also compact on $L^p_w(\R^d)$ by \ref{it:ingredient2}, proving the result.

-The extrapolation theorem of Rubio de Francia has recently been generalized to a general class of Banach function spaces.
-In the work of Cao, M\'arin and Martell \cite{CMM22} weighted Banach function spaces under fairly restrictive conditions were considered.
-In \cite{Ni22} by the second author this was generalized to the class of saturated spaces, which is also the class of Banach function spaces we consider in this work, see Section~\ref{sec:BFS}.
-We refer the reader to \cite[Secion~4.7]{Ni22} for a direct comparison of the assumptions with those of \cite{CMM22}.
-In particular, it was shown in \cite{Ni22} that if $T$ is bounded on $L^p_w(\R^d)$ for some $p \in (1,\infty)$ and all weights $w \in A_p$, then $T$ is bounded on any Banach function space $X$ for which
+The extrapolation theorem of Rubio de Francia has been generalized to a general class of Banach function spaces.
+This was first done for rearrangement invariant spaces by Curbera, Garc\'ia-Cuerva, Martell, and P\'erez in \cite{CGMP06}.
+In the recent work of Cao, M\'arin and Martell \cite{CMM22} weighted Banach function spaces under weighted analogues of the conditions of \cite{BS88} were considered.
+In \cite{Ni23} by the second author this was generalized to the class of saturated spaces, which is also the class of Banach function spaces we consider in this work, see Section~\ref{sec:BFS}.
+We refer the reader to \cite[Secion~4.7]{Ni23} for a direct comparison of the assumptions with those of \cite{CMM22}.
+In particular, it was shown in \cite{Ni23} that if $T$ is bounded on $L^p_w(\R^d)$ for some $p \in (1,\infty)$ and all weights $w \in A_p$, then $T$ is bounded on any Banach function space $X$ for which

 where $M$ denotes the Hardy--Littlewood maximal operator and $X'$ the associate space of $X$.
 This, of course, includes the weighted Lebesgue spaces $X=L^p_w(\R^d)$ for $w \in A_p$, as it is well-known that $M$ is bounded on $X$ and $X' = L^{p'}_{w^{-1}}(\R^d)$.